gooddog-rent/hotels_api/README.md

-## 🏨 Starightforward hotels list API with one route.
+# 🏨 Starightforward hotels list API with one route

 ---